The driver was known to the authorities

 “Reckless driving” in Leipzig: Dead and injured

-There were numerous injuries and at least one fatality on Monday in downtown Leipzig.
-A car had plowed into a crowd at excessive speed—reportedly 70 to 80 km/h.
+Numerous people were injured and two people (aged 63 and 77) were killed on Monday in downtown Leipzig.
+A car had plowed into a crowd at high speed.
 The driver—a 33-year-old German citizen who was apparently already known to the police—was arrested at the scene.

-The car, a light-colored VW, sped about 500 meters down Grimmaische Straße, a shopping street in Leipzig in the German state of Saxony.
-Numerous people witnessed the drive, which was stopped by a bollard.
+Around 5:00 p.m., the car, a light gray VW, sped about 500 meters down Grimmaische Straße, a shopping street in Leipzig in the German state of Saxony.
+Numerous people witnessed the “80 to 100 km/h” drive, which was stopped by a bollard.
 The driver is in custody.
-“He no longer poses a danger,” according to the police.

 Hospitals reported a “mass influx of injured people”